Jorge Polanco Player Props: Twins vs. Royals

 Jorge Polanco At The Plate

-- Polanco is hitting .385 with four doubles and a home run.
+- Polanco has four doubles and two home runs while batting .371.

-- Polanco will look to extend his six-game hitting streak.
-He's batting .409 with one homer during his last outings.
+- Polanco enters this game on a eight-game hitting streak.
+During his last outings, he's hitting .364 with one homer.

-- Polanco has gotten a hit in all six games this year, with more than one hit three times (50.0%).
+- Polanco has gotten a hit in all eight games this season, with more than one hit four times (50.0%).

+- He has gone deep in two of eight games played this season, and in 5.7% of his plate appearances.

-- In three games this year (50.0%), Polanco has picked up an RBI, including two games with multiple runs batted in.
+- In 50.0% of his games this season, Polanco has had at least one RBI.
+He's picked up more than one in 37.5% and driven in three or more of his team's runs in two contests.

-- He has scored in three games this season (50.0%), but has had no multi-run games.
+- He has scored in four games this year (50.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.